rfo909/CFT/doc/Doc.md

 ## Local blocks

-Local blocks are just for grouping code that runs in the same context as the code around it.
+Local blocks are just for grouping code that runs in the same context ("code space") as the code around it.
 Technically they are considered expressions.

 ```
 if (a>b) {